Salvador-ON/Private-events-ui/README.md

-# Private Events project
+# Private Events

-Seventh Ruby on Rails Microverse Project By Salvador Olvera &amp; Oscar Russi implemented with Bootstrap
+Ruby on Rails App.
+Where users can create events and send invitations to parties.

 ![screenshot](/media/events3.png)
 ![screenshot](/media/events2.png)